joar7160-byte/active-directory-lab/README.md

 ## What This Demonstrates

-- Provisioning and managing cloud infrastructure end to end
 - Designing an OU structure around real organizational boundaries
 - Applying least-privilege principles through delegated permissions
 - Enforcing policy at scale with Group Policy